|Title:||Compliance Training Policy|

 4. Individuals may also be required to receive specialized compliance training as needed for their positions.

 5. Faculty and staff who do not complete training by the appropriate deadline are subject to disciplinary action up to and including dismissal.

-The Office of Audit, Compliance and Ethics (OACE) is responsible for coordinating and providing annual compliance training.
+The Office of University Compliance is responsible for coordinating and providing annual compliance training.
 Training will be offered in multiple formats in order to provide employees with ample opportunity to complete the training by the appropriate deadline.

 Management, in consultation with the Department of Human Resources and in accordance with collective bargaining agreements, will be responsible for issuing disciplinary action for non-compliance.